downforit/meetup/README.md

 # Challenge

-The goal of this application is to let user organize meetups (groups + users).
+The goal of this application is to let users organize meetups (groups + users).

 The client (Android) is implemented using:
 - fragments